-Malaria is the primary cause of consultations, hospitalizations and death in Guinea – it affects especially children under five years of age.
+Malaria is the primary cause of consultations, hospitalizations and death in Guinea – it especially afects children under five years of age.
 In 2011, Guinea was included in the President’s Malaria Initiative, enabling USAID to scale up proven preventive and treatment interventions, and to provide emergency supplies of life-saving medicines in response to nationwide stock-outs.
-USAID partners in Guinea are not only procuring malaria commodities, they are also helping to strengthen health and pharmaceutical systems to properly store, distribute and use these commodities.
+Our partners in Guinea are not only procuring malaria commodities, they are also helping to strengthen health and pharmaceutical systems to properly store, distribute and use these commodities.
 They are building lab capacity, training health service providers and community volunteers, and improving health seeking behaviors at the population level.

-Family Planning and Reproductive Health
+Maternal and Child Health / Family Planning and Reproductive Health